Aetherial Audio Chain overview¶

 Switches the applet to show and edit the RX DSP chain.
 Each side keeps independent stage state, chain order, and BYPASS snapshot.
 The last-active tab is persisted via PooDooAudioActiveTab.

-Checked: snapshots the currently-enabled stages on the active side (TX or RX) and disables all of them.
+Checked: snapshots the currently-enabled stages on the active side (TX or RX), including RN2, and disables all of them.
 Unchecked: re-enables just the stages that were on before.
 TX and RX maintain separate snapshots.

-On the TX side, BYPASS state is owned by the audio engine and is kept in sync with the BYPASS control in the Aetherial Audio Channel Strip.
-The button reflects the engine's actual TX bypass state whenever you are viewing the TX chain.
+On both TX and RX sides, BYPASS state is owned by the audio engine and is kept in sync across the chain applet and any other UI controls that manage bypass (such as the Aetherial Audio Channel Strip).
+The button reflects the engine's actual bypass state whenever you are viewing either chain.

 Stages toggled manually while BYPASS is active are preserved outside the snapshot and will not be automatically restored when you uncheck BYPASS.